The ASUS VG248QE is one of the most popular 1080p 144Hz 1ms gaming monitors.

 On a more positive note, the design features full ergonomic support including +/- 45° swivel, -5°/15° tilt, 90° clockwise pivot, and up to 110mm height adjustment.
 It’s also VESA mount compatible.

 Connectivity includes an HDMI 1.4, a Dual-Link DVI, and a DisplayPort 1.2.
 There’s also an audio line-out for the headphones and line-in for the 2×2 built-in speakers.

 Keep in mind that the monitor doesn’t support 144Hz over HDMI even though the HDMI 1.4 port has enough bandwidth for it.
 So, use either the DisplayPort or the DVI for 1080p at 144Hz.

 Price & Similar Monitors

-The ASUS VG248QE price is $278.96 MSRP which we find too expensive given that there are newer 1080p 144Hz 1ms gaming monitors with better features available for less money.
+The price of the ASUS VG248QE monitor is around $270 which we find too expensive given that there are newer 1080p 144Hz 1ms gaming monitors with better features available for less money.

 For instance, the AOC G2460PF is a 1080p 144Hz 1ms display with AMD FreeSync (30-144Hz dynamic range) available for under $200.

 If you are looking for a 144Hz monitor with the backlight strobing for the best performance in FPS games, check out the LG 24GM79G.

 The ASUS VG248QE was one of the first 144Hz monitors with the LightBoost technology which at that time, had an impressive performance with incredible motion clarity and responsiveness; hence its outstanding ratings and popularity.